algorythmics/RheaPlayer/README.md

 Pd Piano Player Library
 -----------------------

-Pd abstractions and presets for playing different robotic piano player of the Atelier Algorythmics, especially the series rhea, dor robotic piano player see.
+Pd abstractions and presets for playing different robotic piano player of the Atelier Algorythmics, especially the series rhea but also others.

-Tested Pd >= 0.48, and the libraries pde, iemlib and zexy is needed (see find externals) For communication with rhea the pde library at https://github.com/algorythmics/pdpp is used, older version of the pianoplayer like millitron and kantor have to use other communication library via serial ports.
+Tested Pd >= 0.48,  libraries pde, iemlib and zexy are needed (see find externals)

+For communication with rhea the pde library ( https://github.com/algorythmics/pde ) is used.
+Older version of the pianoplayer like millitron and kantor have to use an other communication library using serial ports.

-For robotic piano players see: http://algo.mur.at/projects/autoklavierspieler/
+Robotic piano players see: http://algo.mur.at/projects/autoklavierspieler/

-see also examples and abstractions for help

 settings and presets
 --------------------

-Data for different piano player numbered from 1..N, where the first rhea series is 1..12 .
+Data for different piano player numbered from 1..N, where the first rhea series is 1..12 are included.
 They can be overwritten with local calibration data files in own patches.

 notemaps
    mapping of key numbers for eschers to MIDI-Note numbers